 Red flags in Speech and Language for a ChildPatricia Ruiz, Executive Director at Miami Speech Institute, identifies the Red flags in Speech and Language for a Child.
 Speech delays, Autism and most common speech and language disorders are addressed.

-Speech therapy and Language therapy in Coral Gables, Miami
+Speech therapy and Language therapy in Coral Gables, Miami.

-The Miami Speech Institute has been awarded in 2017 as the Best Speech Pathologies in Miami by Expertise.
+Speech therapy in Miami is full of options but The Miami Speech Institute has been awarded in 2017 as the Best Speech Pathologies in Miami by Expertise.
 Miami Speech Institutes objective is to work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.
 Our clinic offers comprehensive speech evaluations, speech therapy for the following areas of communication:

 - Articulation / Phonology

 - Auditory Language Processing

 - Oral Motor Function

 Other speech therapy services offered include parent groups and screenings.

 We are pleased to offer a parent group periodically throughout the year.
 Information regarding these meetings will be posted on our blog.

 Apart from our office, we are able to provide screening services at private schools, daycare centers, and pediatric offices.
 Hearing screenings are available upon request for children ages 3 and up.